 Back in 1940, as Britain faced its “darkest hour” of World War II, the nation's future hung in the balance.
 During a remarkable and harrowing window of eight days in late May and early June, a series of miracles took place, focused on the evacuation of the British army at Dunkirk.
-Now, more than three quarters of a century later, we can still learn much from those miraculous events.
+Now, exactly eighty years later, we can still learn much from those miraculous events.

 On May 26, Winston Churchill gave the order for “Operation Dynamo,” and the epic deliverance of the British and French armies began on the following day.